-I tested my mother’s patience on a regular basis
+I tested my mother’s patience regularly.

-Why I wrote this billboard
+Why I wrote this billboard – my mom taught me a lot.

-You have to make your own decisions
+According to my mom, you have to make your own decisions.

-It is tough to stand alone
+It is tough to stand alone.

 True belonging doesn’t require you to change who you are; it requires you to be who you are.